 Objectives Strategies Timescale Responsibility Success Criteria a.
 Increase access to the curriculum for pupils with a disability.
-Successful planning of a new school that enhances learning of all students HCC led project work Stakeholder engagement Internal planning group 2023-25 HT RFM A new Breakspeare School site that is purposeful for teaching and learning b.
+Successful planning of a new school that enhances learning of all students HCC led project work Stakeholder engagement Internal planning group 2023 ongoing - HT DH FM Teachers/ other staff as appropriate A new Breakspeare School site that is purposeful for teaching and learning Equality in curricula offer and provision at different units School's strategic improvement plan 2025 - HT DHs AHT teachers Holywell satellite Unit School site is purposeful for teaching and learning ensuring equality access to ahigh quality curricula and school experience. b.
 Improve and maintain access to the physical environment.
-Ensure functionality and safety of the current building Asset management and budget planning and implementation 2023-25 HT RFM HS-link gov Safe and well- maintained school environment
+Ensure functionality and safety of the current building Asset management, budget planning and implementation 2025-27 HT RFM HS-link gov Safe and well- maintained school environment Ensure functionality and safety of the Holywell satellite Unit Asset management, budget planning and implementation 2025-27 HT DH AHT FM HS-link gov Holywell satellite site is purposeful for teaching and learning